 In your comments, you have indicated a need for development of analytical method and laboratory capacity challenges.
 ECHA acknowledges that extra time may be needed to develop a suitable analytical method and to accommodate for the laboratory capacity as per the attached statement.
-For the reasons you put forward, ECHA considers that 33 months are required to provide the requested data.
+For the reasons you put forward, ECHA acknowledges that a deadline extension is required however additional 9 months are considered sufficient to provided the requested information.